CS2103JAN2017-W13-B3/addressbook-level4/docs/DeveloperGuide.md

 #### 3.3.3.
 Reactive nature of the UI ####

-To keep the Ui predictable and to reduce the number of lines of codes used to dictate how the UI should change based on state changes, we make use of reactive programming.
+To keep `UI` predictable and to reduce the number of lines of codes used to dictate how the `UI` should change based on state changes, we make use of reactive programming.

 You can declare how a `UiView` should be rendered based solely on the states held by the `UiStore`. `UiView`